microsoft/Azure-Analytics-and-AI-Engagement/Before-HOL.md

     $AzurePassword = "<enter your azure password>"
     $TokenGeneratorClientId = "1950a258-227b-4e31-a9cf-717495945fc2"
     $AzureSQLPassword = "<enter the same password you chose when deploying the workspace>"
-    $AzureResourceGroupName = "Synapse-MCW"
-    $UniqueSuffix = "<enter the same suffix you chose when deploying the workspace>"
     ```

 ### Task 5: Run environment setup PowerShell scripts